 How to enter

-The following are recent winners of the MMA’s Pickard Innovation Award:
+The following are winners of the MMA’s Pickard Innovation Award:

 Brewster, Chatham, Harwich and Orleans: first-of-its-kind state watershed permit for bay